justinmulwee/justin.mulwee.com/user/pages/04.writing/_essays/autobiography-of-a-human-melting-pot/default.md

 title: 'Autobiography of a Human Melting Pot'
 ---

+Editor's note: this little essay is ancient.
+Just keep that in mind.

 I’ve always heard that mixed kids are confused about their “racial identity.”
 The only thing that confuses me about racial identity is the term.
 I don’t have a racial identity, at least not that I know of.
 I have a color—it’s sort of a medium-light brown.
 I have an ethnicity, I guess.
 I have a lot of ethnicities: German, African, Irish, a dash of Native American—I’m basically a mutt.
 People try to guess my ethnicity, and I get some pretty interesting guesses: Mexican, South American, Cuban, Persian, and my personal favorite, Egyptian.
 I can pass for nearly anything and most would not question it—I look just that ambiguous.
 I feel ambiguous, too.
 I don’t know where I’d get a racial identity, and if I got one I can’t imagine what in the world I would do with it.

 Not everyone is okay with that.
 In an interview with the Seattle Post, one biracial man says, “I have a big problem with people who identify themselves as biracial or multiracial.
 There’s a lot of ambiguity in that”(Rodriguez par.
 2).
 As for me, I like it that way—I’ve always felt like choosing a race would be like choosing a personality out of a catalog.
 In any case, I won’t claim all mixed people have some unified sense of identity; we certainly don’t.
 We each decide for our own reasons.